Ensiss/LoadBox/README.md

     warp: true, // If the borders are connected
     mapWidth: 20, // Number of horizontal cells
     mapHeight: 20 // Number of vertical cells
-    patterns: [
-    ["glider",
+    patterns: [ // Array of patterns used to create a scene ["glider",
     " o",
     "  o",
-    "ooo"]], // Array of patterns used to create a scene
-    init: [
+    "ooo"]],
-    {name: "glider", x:0, y:0, flip:false, flop:false}]
+    init: [ // Array of patterns, where and how to put them {name: "glider", x:0, y:0, flip:false, flop:false}]
 });
 loader.show();